 Under Internal Revenue Code Sections 6501(a) and 6501(b)(2), the statute of limitations for assessment of Social Security and Medicare taxes is three years from the date the returns are deemed filed, or when they are actually filed, whichever is later.
 When returns are timely filed, the statute runs from April 15 of the year following the calendar year to which the employment tax returns relate.
 For example, in tax year 2014, a fourth quarter Form 941 return that’s timely filed by the due date of January 31, 2015, has a statute that runs until April 15, 2018.
 Likewise, a 2014 annual Form 944 return, timely filed by the due date of January 31, 2015, has a statute that runs until April 15, 2018.

 If a government entity pursues implementation of a retroactive modification to a Section 218 agreement covering a five-year period, the earliest two years will generally be barred from assessment.
 For payments on the full five-year retroactive period (including the barred statute years), the government entity will seek to enter into a closing agreement with IRS under which it waives the statute of limitations for assessment and agrees to pay the full amount of tax due.

-The government entity may contact the office of Federal, State and Local Governments regarding the closing agreement process for these types of payments, in writing at the following address:
+The government entity may contact Federal, State and Local/Employment Tax (FSL/ET) regarding the closing agreement process for these types of payments, by fax at 855-243-4014.

 More information about Section 218 Agreements may be found in IRS Publication 963, Federal-State Reference Guide.